 Their stands have superior isolation, custom tilting, come in a range of sizes and I was very impressed with the difference they made to my environment.
 Please note that I'm in no way affiliated with IsoAcoustics, I just think their product is awesome.
 A little pricey, but I think it's worth it.
 You can view a number of demo videos on YouTube to check out the before and after for yourself.

 12) Make use of the closet/wardrobe

-In a previous article, I talked about how closets or built-in wardrobes can be used as handy recording spaces in the bedroom studio, and that they can break up parallel lines that can plague the acoustics of most rooms.
+In my recent article, I talked about how closets or built-in wardrobes can be used as handy recording spaces in the bedroom studio, and that they can break up parallel lines that can plague the acoustics of most rooms.

 I also pointed out that they should be used with caution, as they can sound boxy and roomy if not treated effectively.

 Within the limits of a bedroom studio, though, and when appropriately treated with good absorption, closets can offer a decent space for recording dry vocals, for example, as well as a myriad of different instruments.

 [As an aside, avoid brass if you can, as this almost never works in a small space.]

 In addition, however, closets can also be utilised for mixing.
 An average bedroom closet or wardrobe contains plenty of clothes, fabrics and varying surfaces that are ideal for absorbing and diffusing sound waves and reducing undesirable reflections.